 Instrumental music evokes sensations, images, relationships and stories through abstract sounds.
 Improvising musicians relate to each other in evolving dialogues which have dramatic form.
 When we shared the stage with these musicians we were joining a tradition much older than video.
 Though all music composition, or art for that matter, is initially improvised, only jazz formally presents this process to an audience.

 Abstraction is just as relevant to video as it is to music.
-Perhaps an analogy would be: showing a box of detergent is tantomount to playing a jingle.
-Images need range to evoke psychic states that do not necessarily have corallaries in the eyes-open everyday world.
+Images need range to evoke psychic states that do not necessarily have corollaries in the eyes-open everyday world.

 Two things I learned from improvised live performance were: 1.
 It was a waste of time for the video artists to follow any kind of broadcast production model.
-At the Great American Music Hall we began with headphones and mics.
+At the Great American Music Hall the camera people and synthesist began with headphones and mics, to call shots.
 After the first piece I asked everyone to discard them.
-Communicating on that level is counterintuitive in improvisation.
+Communicating on that level is counter-intuitive in improvisation.
 The video artists need to have the same freedom as the musicians.
 The cameras, the switching, the synthesis must float without restriction.
 2. The same was true of post-production.
 The only editing that left the performance with integrity was to simply add titles and credits.
 Any posting of additional material immediately looked alien.
 It broke the thread of communication that had happened on the stage.